The below editorial is an excerpt from our full review.

 By Jonathan Crouch

 Toyota's Proace Electric gets a facelift and a potentially longer EV drive range.
-Jonathan Crouch takes a look.
+Jonathan Crouch drives it.

 Ten Second Reviewword count: 60